-- Silly songs or stories.
-Sometimes these memory devices are the magic trick that a child needs to finally cross that info into long-term memory.
+- Silly songs or stories – Sometimes these memory devices are the magic trick that a child needs to finally cross that info into long-term memory.
 This may be because it creates another connection to the information.
 The more connections to information, the more our brain knows that we will need this information again, and it also knows right where to store that information.

-Pick out 5 different ways you think your child would have fun practicing and do one each weekday.
+Pick out five different ways you think your child would have fun practicing and do one each weekday.
 Novelty is one way to harness to the power of the reticular activating system which is a part of the brain that determines whether or not your child should be paying attention to the information being received.
 So, while you may be tempted to only utilize one method to memorize facts, your child will learn them much faster if you mix it up a little.

-2. Use manipulatives.
+2. Use Math Manipulatives

 Let’s talk about fractions.
 If the first time your child ever sees or is introduced to a fraction is in a math book, their brain is not going to have any idea where to store this new abstract idea.
 But if your child has seen fractions in recipes, heard about fractions as you cut a pizza, or put four quarters together to pay for an item at the dollar store, then their brain knows where to put this new abstract idea.
 The samples already exist.
-The child knows about fractions and when they get to it in the math book it is simply a matter of naming the concept, and then they are ready to learn about fractions on a deeper level.
+The child knows about fractions and when they get to it in the math book it is simply a matter of naming the concept, and then they are ready to learn about fractions on a meaningful and deeper level.

 Much of math is abstract.
 But learning abstract concepts is a difficult task.
 To do it, a child needs many concrete examples so that they can see the underlying pattern behind all those examples.
 As we move deeper into math is becomes difficult to relate every concept back to a concrete part of the child’s world.
 But the more we can use hands-on manipulatives to introduce concepts the easier it will be for them to grasp that abstract idea behind those operations and equations.

-3. Get visual.
+3. Get Visual